-The Doko Film Fest was created by Ray Smith in partnership with Bravo Blythewood, a non-profit dedicated to the promotion of arts in the area.
+The Doko Film Fest was created in 2018 by Ray Smith in partnership with Bravo Blythewood, a non-profit dedicated to the promotion of arts in the area.
+The inaugural event was held in April 2019.

 A leader in the academic world, Ray Smith began his career in the UK in the field of health care.
 He then moved onto Frankfurt, Germany, developing executive education programs for Deutsche Bank.
 His work brought him to the United States where he was Associate Dean for Executive Education at Duke University, a position he later held at the Darla Moore School of Business at the University of South Carolina (USC).
 While at USC, he designed and developed the concept of the virtual global classroom, using technologies to bring learners and faculty together from anywhere in the world.

-It was a documentary Ray made with his son Andrew that inspired them to create the Doko Film Festival.
+Today, Ray makes documentary films for TV.
+It was a documentary that Ray made with his son Andrew that inspired him to create the Doko Film Festival.
 Their film was shown on PBS across the country and later selected for the Beaufort International Film Festival.
-That is when they realized there were few film festivals for high school filmmakers.
+That is when Ray realized there were few film festivals for high school filmmakers, so he decided to do something about it.

 “Doko is a real film festival and also a sort of learning lab for the filmmakers,” explains Ray.
 “We will try to put students in touch with colleges and film professionals to help them get some ideas for their futures in film.
 It also promises to be lots of fun.”